mbachmann/java-11-fx-non-modular/README.md

 # Java JDK 11 and Fx13 Non-modular

-`java-fx-non-modular` sample non-modular project to run with Maven
+`java-11-fx-non-modular` sample non-modular project to run with Maven

 ### Linux / Mac

 If you run on Linux or Mac, follow these steps:

-    cd to the folder java-fx-non-modular
+    cd to the folder java-11-fx-non-modular

 To run the project: